Albert-Sharma/Albert-Sharma/README.md

 ## Myself Albert Sharma
 ## Sophomore at NIT-Hamirpur
 I'm Albert Sharma from Ghumarwin, Himachal Pradesh.
 I am a 2nd-year student at NIT-Hamirpur doing undergrads in Mathematics and Scientific Computing.<br>
-My basic interest includes content writing, Indian Defence, and data analysis.
-Learning something new is my feed and I believe in "If it's not good then it's not the end".
+My basic interest includes content writing, Indian Defence, and data analysis.<br> Learning something new is my feed and I believe in "If it's not good then it's not the end".

 ![Profile views](https://gpvc.arturio.dev/Albert-Sharma)